lihnick/fantasycivics/database/documentation.md

 ```
 {
 	success: true,
-	newUser: true, // Whether or not updated user is a new user
+	newUser: true // Whether or not updated user is a new user
 }
 ```